Tanzeebul-Tamim/The-Bengal-Chefs-Pantry-Server/README.md

 ## Also checkout The-Chef's-Pantry-Client

-Visit the client-side repository of The Chef's Pantry website - [The-Chef's-Pantry-Client](https://github.com/Tanzeebul-Tamim/Chefs-Pantry-Client)
+Visit the client-side repository of [The Chef's Pantry](https://github.com/Tanzeebul-Tamim/Chefs-Pantry-Client) website

 ## Contributing